- Practice and preparation are the keys to feeling – and acting – confident during your presentation.

 One in 25 people reported walking out on a presentation that lasted too long.
-Another 25 percent of people admitted to having been so uninterested in the material that they had fallen asleep.
-And one out of every 12 people had been so unengaged by a business presentation that they spent time browsing a dating app.
+Another 25% admitted to having been so uninterested in the material that they fell asleep.
+And 1 out of every 12 people were so unengaged by a business presentation that they spent time browsing a dating app.

-Strong presentation skills, on the other hand, help a business stand out from the competition, connect with new clients and make an impression on industry leaders.
+Strong presentation skills, on the other hand, will help your company stand out from the competition, connect with new customers, and make an impression on industry leaders.

 What differentiates a strong presentation from a boring one?
-According to James Ontra, CEO of Shufflrr, it comes down to these four things.
+According to James Ontra, CEO of Shufflrr, it comes down to these four aspects.

-Ontra recommends thinking about every presentation not as a discrete set of slides, but as a part of your overall marketing efforts.
-This means that every time you prepare a presentation, you should think strategically.
+Ontra recommends thinking about every presentation not as a discrete set of slides, but as a part of your overall marketing strategies.
+This means that every time you prepare to present, you should think tactically.

 Don’t focus solely on what will happen while you are speaking.
-Instead, structure your presentation around what you want to happen afterwards.
-Ask yourself:
+Instead, structure your presentation around what you want to happen afterward.
+Ask yourself these questions: